- UNC-TV Series

 Chasque aquí para el texto en español

-Our Ready To Learn/PBS KIDS Raising Readers services seek to serve children ages 2-8 years, their teachers, and their families across our state and to promote school readiness and early literacy for all of North Carolina's children.
+Our Ready To Learn/PBS KIDS Raising Readers services seek to serve children ages 3-8 years, their teachers, and their families across our state and to promote school readiness and early literacy for all of North Carolina's children.
 As the state's Public Television Station, UNC-TV offers commercial-free children's television with ideas for learning included between programs.
 The tips support the programs by emphasizing specific themes.
 Children are encouraged to acquire information, to try new and different things, and to learn from their own experiences.
 Working through problems by talking, sharing and compromising is an important component.
-Additionally, children are shown how it is possible to be patient, and how to work to overcome obstacles in order to reach their goals-with stress on empowering children and reinforcing their sense of self worth and individuality.
+Additionally, children are shown how it is possible to be patient, how to work to overcome obstacles in order to reach their goals and reinforcing their sense of self-worth and individuality.

 UNC-TV's Ready To Learn services reach out across North Carolina to stimulate young minds in the areas of Physical/Motor Skill Development; Social/Emotional Skill Development; Critical Thinking/Problem Solving Skill Development; Language/Literacy Skills Development; Cognitive Skill Development; Science Study; Life Skills Development; Cultural/Social Diversity Appreciation; Understanding; and Music/ Art Appreciation and Performance.

-UNC-TV also provides services for older students and their teachers in a variety of UNC-TV's projects such as Connecting Literacy Project with elementary school, Martha Speaks Reading Buddies Program, Superwhy Summer Reading Camps, Get The Math teacher training and Train the Trainer model, 2012 National STEM Video Challenge Event with Franklin County Schools and North Carolina Cooperative Extension, and contest such as the PBS KIDS Go!
-Writers, to name a few.
+UNC-TV also provides services for older students and their teachers in a variety of UNC-TV's projects such as Connecting Literacy Project with elementary school, Martha Speaks Reading Buddies Program, Superwhy Summer Reading Camps, Get The Math teacher training and Train the Trainer model, National STEM Video Challenge Event with community partners, and contest such as the PBS KIDS Writers, to name a few.